Enze desk Enze teaching

 Projects 📖

 Although I am not a principal investigator (PI, aka Faculty), it doesn’t mean we can’t build things together.
 Here are some longer-term projects that I am thinking about, in no particular order of priority.
 These involve more extended conversations, 1+ quarters of weekly effort, and depending on the project and timing, we may be able to arrange some compensation for your efforts.
 If one of them sounds interesting to you, we can discuss it and see if it’s something we can pursue together.
-If you have your own ideas, I’d also be interested in knowing how I can support you.
+If you have your own ideas, I am very interested in knowing how I can support you.

 • Course development.
 This can take a variety of forms, such as: